Our Lady Help of Christians Chapel (Cheektowaga, New York)

 Chapel of Our Lady Help of Christians, also known as the Maria Hilf Chapel, is a historic Roman Catholic church located at Cheektowaga in Erie County, New York.
 It is part of the Diocese of Buffalo.

-Description
+History

 The Chapel of Our Lady Help of Christians was constructed in 1853, in the Greek Revival style, as a religious center for the rural Alsatian community and pilgrimage site for urban Alsatian, German, Polish, and Italian immigrants to Our Lady Help of Christians.
 The interior features a barrel vault ceiling, wooden church mobiliary, frescos, paintings, and other features that reflect an Alsatian village church.

-It was listed on the National Register of Historic Places in 1978.
+Actors Kirk Cameron and Chelsea Noble were married at the church in 1991.